-7.1 Concept
+9.1 Concept

-The map which show the geographical/geological pattern of the composition of the earth's surface by means of lithology, structure and succession of geological formations.
+The map which show the geographical/geological pattern of the composition of the earth's surface by means of lithology, structure and succession of geological formations is called geological map.
 It represents the outcrop of the different rock strata of a particular region.

-7.2 Related concepts
+9.2 Related concepts

-- 1) Lithology: It shows the precise location and extend of the different outcrops or underline rock beds. - 2) Succession: The chronological sequence of rockbads is called succession. - 3) Unconformity: It denotes the discontinuity in the succession. - 4) Structure: It denotes the altitude of the rock beds which represents the relation between outcrop pattern and contour layout. - 5) Outcrop: The intersection of a rock body with the topography is called outcrop. - 6) Bedding plane: It is the plane that separates two successive rock beds or strata or layers.
+- 1) Lithology: It shows the precise location and extend of the different outcrops or underline rock beds. - 2) Succession: The chronological sequence of rockbeds is called succession. - 3) Unconformity: It denotes the discontinuity in the succession. - 4) Outcrop: The intersection of a rock body with the topography is called outcrop.

+- 5) Structure: It denotes the altitude of the rock beds which represents the relation between outcrop pattern and contour layout. - 6) Bedding plane: It is the plane that separates two successive rock beds or strata or layers.
 It may be upper and or lower bedding plane. - 7) Dip: The inclination of a bedding plane with respect to the horizontal plane is called dip.
 It is two types-